Frequently Asked Questions

 [-] How can I get involved?

-We recruit student’s to serve as judicial board members and University Community Accountability Board facilitators each year.
+We recruit student’s to serve as Student Conduct Board Members and University Community Accountability Board facilitators each year.
 For more information, visit our web page or stop by the Campus Center 361 to talk to us!